imVituZeron/imVituZeron/README.md

 - 🚀 I currently work at Rubeus as DevOps Analyst.

-- 📚 **Docker**, **Linux** and **Python** are the technologies that i've the most knowledge, i'm always programming and studing about infrascruture.
-Love overall technology.
+- 📚 **Docker**, **Linux** and **Python** are the technologies that I have the most knowledge, I'm always programming and studing about infrascruture.
+I love overall technology.

-- 💬 I like sports, soccer is my favorite sport, basketball I look like **Lebron James with broken legs**.
+- 💬 I like sports, my favorite is soccer sport, in the basketball I play as **Lebron James with his broken legs**.
 ##
  <div>
   <a href="https://github.com/imVituZeron">